Beware the Time Robbers

 Photo by Pixabay on Pexels.com

 You will say to me, “But you don’t understand what so and so has done to me.”
 You’re right, I don’t understand, but the process is the same.
 Jesus told us a great story about this principle.
-In Matthew 18, he tells us about a servant that owed a king a great deal of money; by today’s standards it would be several million dollars.
-The servant could not pay the debt and the king commanded that the man, his wife and children and all he had be sold to pay the debt.
+In Matthew 18, he tells us about a servant who owed a king a great deal of money; by today’s standards, it would be several million dollars.
+The servant could not pay the debt, and the king commanded that the man, his wife, children and all he had be sold to pay the debt.
 The servant then fell down and begged him to forgive the debt.
 The king relented and forgave the servant the entire debt.

 The point of this story is that we all stand before God owing a great debt; that debt being our sins and trespasses.
 If we want God’s forgiveness, we must be willing to forgive those who have sinned or trespassed against us.
 It is a spiritual law of the universe.
 If we want it, we have to be willing to give it.